opain/TWAS-GSEA/README.md

 ### Output files

-##### '.competitive.txt'
+##### '.txt'

-This is a space delimited file containing the results of the competitive gene set or property analysis.
+These space delimited files will contain all results for either competitive linear models, competitive mixed models, or self-contained mixed models.

-##### '.self_contained.txt'
+##### '.sig.txt'

-This is a space delimited file containing the results of the self-contained gene set analysis.
+These files will contain a breakdown of the genes within gene sets achieving significance for either competitive linear models, competitive mixed models, or self-contained mixed models.

 ##### '.png'